FascodeNet/alterlinux/docs/en/CHANNEL.md

 This configuration file will be overwritten ** even the settings by the argument **, so please describe only the minimum required items.
 (For example, Plymouth theme name and package name)

 ## Special channel
+### share
 There is a special channel, the `share` channel.
 The `share` channel is a shared channel used regardless of the specified channel.
 Although `share` has the same structure as other channels, it cannot be built by specifying` share` alone as a channel.
 Add here basic packages and common files that will be installed on all channels.

 If files are duplicated in `airootfs`, the files in` share` will be overwritten.
 For example, if there is a file with the same location in `share` and` xfce`, the file in `xfce` will be used.

+### rebuild
+There is also another `rebuild` channel.
+This channel is visible in the help, but it is not a directory entity.
+This channel is embedded in the script.
+This channel is a channel to read the file which saved the build option generated in the working directory and rebuild.
+Therefore, if the working directory does not exist, an error will be output and it will not function properly.
+**This channel is still in alpha.
+Rebuilding can cause unexpected problems.**